aycarl/Notices/README.md

 # Notices
-A virtual notice board for college students
+mobile application for virtual notice board/point for student community.
+Separate from mobile web view
 ##Set-up
-1. Clone git on your PC
+1. run application in developer tools using device mode in chrome or other
+2. demo app using Iphone 6 in device mode preferably